Project Management Glossary

 Schedule Control: The work of determining the current schedule status, influencing the factors that might affect the schedule, determining when a schedule change has occurred, and managing the schedule changes as they do occur.
 See section 6.6 of the PMBOK.

-Scope: The sum of the products and services to be provided as a project.
+Scope: The sum of the products, services and results to be provided as a project.

 Scope Statement: Usually a written document describing the project business purpose, objectives and goals, and scope.
 It often is begun in the project initiation phase (as a preliminary scope statement) and further evolves with the project planning.
 It is often similar (at least initially) to the project charter.
-See Unit 3 for a scope statement worksheet.
-See section 126.96.36.199 in the PMBOK for more information.
+See section 5.3 in the PMBOK for more information.

-Scope Verification: The work of obtaining formal acceptance of the completed project deliverables.
+Validate Scope: The work of obtaining formal acceptance of the completed project deliverables.
 This usually involves some form of inspection.
-See section 5.4 of the PMBOK.
+See section 5.5 of the PMBOK.

 Solicit Stakeholder Input: The step of gathering input from various project stakeholders is often done during the project planning phase.
 This may take the form of interviews, surveys, or other information gathering techniques.

 Stakeholder Analysis: The step of identifying and considering the interests of the various potential project customers and other individuals and organizations who will potentially be affected by your project.
 It is recommended that stakeholder analysis is done during the initiation phase.
-Actually soliciting the input of stakeholders often occurs slightly later, during the project planning phase.
-See Unit 3 in this workbook for further information and a stakeholder identification brainstorming sheet.
-See section 2.2 in the PMBOK for an excellent business case for doing stakeholder analysis.
+Actually, soliciting the input of stakeholders often occurs slightly later, during the project planning phase.
+See Step 5 Stakeholder Analysis in this workbook for further information and a stakeholder identification brainstorming sheet.
+See section 13.1 in the PMBOK for an excellent business case for doing stakeholder analysis.